MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     3 │  3   9  27 │
     =#

-Calculations could be performed on record sets as follows:
+By accessing names, calculations can be performed on records.

     void[Lift(1:3) >> Stats >> (It.n² .+ It.n³)]
     #=>